Veronika Erjavec: 2023–2024: First WTA 125 doubles titles

-2025: Major, top 100 singles debuts, WTA Tour doubles title
+2025: Major and top 100 singles debuts, first career doubles title

-Erjavec made her Grand Slam main draw debut at the 2025 Australian Open after conceding just 13 games across three qualifying matches.
-However, she was unable to maintain that good form as she lost in the first round to Suzan Lamens in straight sets.
+Erjavec made her major main-draw debut at the 2025 Australian Open, after conceding just 13 games across three qualifying matches.
+However, she lost in the first round to Suzan Lamens, in straight sets.

-Partnering Panna Udvardy, she won her first WTA Tour doubles title at the Iași Open, defeating María Lourdes Carlé and Simona Waltert in the final.
+Teaming with Panna Udvardy, she won her first WTA Tour doubles title at the Iași Open, defeating María Lourdes Carlé and Simona Waltert in the final.

+Erjavec won her first WTA 125 singles title at the Changsha Open, overcoming Maria Timofeeva in the final.
+The following week she made it back-to-back titles by defeating Alina Charaeva in the final at the Huzhou Open and, as a result, reached a new career-high ranking of world No. 99, on 16 September 2025.